-And here, in fact, is the first politico-ecological feature to mark in the classical Golden Age tradition associated, by the 1790s, with experimental utopianism and Jacobin internationalism: the notion that plants and animals and winds and waters will participate in a new political dispensation, altering the very face of the earth.
-On the horizon of the faltering republic, Virgil’s fourth eclogue forecasts a form of theological-political expiation felt deep into the earth: an alteration that would “free the lands from lasting fear (Lee 57, Virgil 13-14).
-While the Golden Age renews under the rising sign of empire in Virgil, Ovid’s Golden Age vision harks back to an anarcho-communism of terrestrial elements: the earth [humus] “had been a common good, one all could share,” “just like the sunlight and the air” (Ferry 8, Ovid 1:135-6).
-Justice was immanent in such an earth, as we learn when She flees it (in person of the goddess Astraea, 1:150); or which we knew already, since everything and everyone moves “uncompelled [inmunis]” but righteously (Ferry 6, Ovid 1:101).
-When Ovid writes that “the Age” – not just its men – cultivated faith and rectitude of itself, without law, and without judge or protector, he gathers persons, animals, plants, and planet together, in an epoch of unforced generativity and righteousness (Ovid 1:89-90).
+And here, in fact, is the first politico-ecological feature to mark the classical Golden Age tradition associated, by the 1790s, with experimental utopianism and Jacobin internationalism: the notion that plants and animals and winds and waters will participate in a new political dispensation, altering the very face of the earth.
+On the horizon of the faltering republic, Virgil’s fourth eclogue forecasts a form of theologico-political expiation felt deep into the earth: an alteration that would “free the lands from lasting fear (Lee 57; Virgil 13–14).
+While the Golden Age renews under the rising sign of empire in Virgil, Ovid’s Golden Age vision harks back to an anarcho-communism of terrestrial elements: the earth (humus) “had been a common good, one all could share,” “just like the sunlight and the air” (Ferry 8; Ovid 1:135–36).
+Justice was immanent in such an earth, as we learn when She flees it (in person of the goddess Astraea, 1:150); or which we knew already, since everything and everyone moves “uncompelled” (inmunis) but righteously (Ferry 6; Ovid 1:101).
+When Ovid writes that “the Age”—not just its men—cultivated faith and rectitude of itself, without law, and without judge or protector, he gathers persons, animals, plants, and planet together, in an epoch of unforced generativity and righteousness (Ovid 1:89–90).

 Though their political valences differ diametrically, then, both the Ovidian and the Virgilian strains of Golden Age myth share the vision of a nature that answers to justice, rather than necessity.
-They also share in the enactment of a poetic reprieve from the labor of coercion that is felt by those who work the land and the land that they work, together: “the soil will suffer hoes no more, nor vines the hook [non rastros patietur humus, non uinea falcem]” (Lee 59, Virgil 40).
+They also share in the enactment of a poetic reprieve from the labor of coercion that is felt by those who work the land and the land that they work, together: “the soil will suffer hoes no more, nor vines the hook” (non rastros patietur humus, non uinea falcem) (Lee 59; Virgil 40).
 Yet Virgil also presses to the point of irony, perhaps to the point of transparent fantasy, the Golden Age vision of spontaneous luxury and worklessness without privation.
-As the Eclogue’s landscape “spontaneously” overflows with goods that conform to aristocratic taste, Virgil – and Darwin’s parodist after him – manages to underscore the eye-brow-raising convenience for (certain) humans of that which the earth is said to give freely [sponte sua] in her golden mood.
-In the shadow of Virgil’s pastoral irony, the earth’s unforced freedom can appear to differ precious little from her forcible transformation: other natures live to serve in Golden Age ecology, and celebrating their creative powers, à la Darwin – like their “resilience,” in a contemporary idiom – may be little more than an alibi for subjecting them to every serviceable transformation.
-From a Marxian perspective, moreover, is not nature’s productive “automatism” in the Golden Age merely a wishful erasure of human producers from the picture, if not a fantasy of total automation?
+As the Eclogue’s landscape “spontaneously” overflows with goods that conform to aristocratic taste, Virgil—and Darwin’s parodist after him—manages to underscore the eyebrow-raising convenience for (certain) humans of that which the earth is said to give freely (sponte sua) in her golden mood.
+In the shadow of Virgil’s pastoral irony, the earth’s unforced freedom can appear to differ precious little from her forcible transformation: other natures live to serve in Golden Age ecology and, celebrating their creative powers à la Darwin (like their “resilience,” in a contemporary idiom), may be little more than an alibi for subjecting them to every serviceable transformation.
+From a Marxian perspective, is not nature’s productive “automatism” in the Golden Age merely a wishful erasure of human producers from the picture, if not a fantasy of total automation?

 Such crucial, demystifying critiques can never finally be gainsaid.
 But neither, I would argue, can they finally exhaust the provocation of utopian techno-pastoral.
 Read credulously, four features of the Darwinesque pastoral strain under investigation stand out as utopian in historical retrospect, in so far as they would break the frame of the politics of nature that triumphed in the interim, up to and including our normative sense of political ecology.